Teaching English in Spain: Living in Spain

 National Holidays in Spain

-- January 1st - New Year's Day (Anon Nuevo in Spanish) - Celebration to mark the first day of the year.
+- January 1st - New Year's Day (Año Nuevo in Spanish)

-- Two days before Easter - Good Friday (Viernes Santo) - Like in North America, Good Friday is a religious holiday which is part of Easter.
+Like in North America, Good Friday is a religious holiday that is part of Easter. - May 1st - Labour Day (Día del Trabajador)

-- May 1st - Labour Day (Día del Trabajador) - Labour Day is a holiday to mark the achievement of Spanish workers.
+Labour Day is a holiday to mark the achievement of Spanish workers. - August 15th - Assumption of Mary (Asunción)

-- October 12th - Hispanic Day/Columbus Day (Día de la Hispanidad) - A holiday marking the day Columbus arrived at the Americas.
+A holiday marking the day Columbus arrived at the Americas. - November 1st - All Saints Day

-- November 1st - All Saints Day - A day when the Spanish remember loved ones and ancestors whom have passed away.
+A day when the Spanish remember loved ones and ancestors whom have passed away. - December 6th - Constitution Day (Día de la Constitución)

-- December 8th - Immaculate Conception (Inmaculada Concepción) - A region-based Spanish holiday.
+Marking the anniversary of the Spanish Constitution's signing. - December 8th - Immaculate Conception (Inmaculada Concepción)

-- December 25th - Christmas Day - (Navidad) - Similar to Christmas in North America.
+A region-based Spanish holiday. - December 25th - Christmas Day - (Navidad)

 Regional Holidays in Spain

 Each local government in Spain is able to offer a maximum of 14 paid holidays to their workforce.
-Nine of these holidays are the national holidays (listed above), while at least two more are regional holidays.
-The amount of time devoted to regional holidays varies depending the Spanish city.
+Nine of these holidays are chosen from the national holidays (listed above), while at least two more are regional holidays.
+The amount of time devoted to regional holidays varies depending on the Spanish city.

-- March 19th - Father's Day (San José) - Celebrated in Castile-La Mancha, Madrid, Murcia, and Valencia.
+- March 19th - Father's Day (San José)

-- Day before Good Friday - Holy Thursday (Jueves Santo) - Celebrated in all regions except Canary Islands, Catalonia and Valencia.
+Celebrated in Castile-La Mancha, Madrid, Murcia, and Valencia. - Day before Good Friday - Holy Thursday (Jueves Santo)

-- Day following Easter Sunday - Easter Monday (Lunes de Pascua) - Celebrated in Basque Country, Catalonia, Navarra, and Valencia.
+Celebrated in all regions except Canary Islands, Catalonia and Valencia. - Day following Easter Sunday - Easter Monday (Lunes de Pascua)

-- April 23rd - St. George's Day (San Jorge) - Celebrated in Aragon, Catalonia, Castile, and León.
+Celebrated in Basque Country, Catalonia, Navarra, and Valencia. - April 23rd - St. George's Day (San Jorge)

-- June 24th - St. Joan's Day (Sant Joan) - Celebrated in Catalonia
+Celebrated in Aragon, Catalonia, Castile and León. - June 24th - St. Joan's Day (Sant Joan)

-- September 8th - Covadonga and Guadalupe Day (Día de Asturias y Extremadura) - Celebrated in Asturias and Extremadura
+Celebrated in Galicia - September 8th - Covadonga and Guadalupe Day (Día de Asturias y Extremadura)

-- December 26th - St. Stephen's Day (San Esteban) - Celebrated in Balearic Islands and Catalonia
+Celebrated in Asturias and Extremadura - December 26th - St. Stephen's Day (San Esteban)